Devkitr

 0-6

-About Cron Expression Parser
+Understanding Cron Expression Syntax

 Parse and validate cron expressions instantly with this free online cron parser and crontab guru.
 Enter any cron expression and get a clear human-readable description of the schedule plus upcoming execution times.
 Works with both standard 5-field Unix crontab format and 6-field Quartz scheduler expressions (with seconds).
 Use it to decode complex cron syntax, validate crontab entries, check scheduled task timing, or understand what an existing cron expression does.
 Supports all cron syntax features — wildcards (*), ranges (1-5), lists (1,3,5), steps (*/5), and combinations.
 Whether you're working with Linux crontab, Quartz scheduler, Spring scheduled tasks, or any cron-based system — this parser translates the expression into plain English and shows exactly when your jobs will run.